 Types of NPPs

-We have created NPP’s both for entities covered by Point of Service (POS) plans, and by Preferred Provider Organization (PPO) plans, these versions have some differences in language to reflect the differences in the HIPAA Privacy Rule.
+We have created NPPs for both entities covered by Point of Service (POS) plans, and by Preferred Provider Organization (PPO) plans.These versions have some differences in language to reflect the HIPAA Privacy Rule.

 Adobe PDF Designs

-For both POS and POP plans, we have created 3 different fillable Adobe PDF designs.
-As noted above, consumers found each design to be usable.
-Every design has the same language-although the “Layered Version” also includes an additional 1st page that summarizes key privacy rights, choices, uses and disclosures.
+We have created three different fillable Adobe PDF designs.
+As noted above, each of the designs was tested and found to be usable for consumers.
+Every design has the same language(although the “Layered Version” also includes an additional first page that summarizes key privacy rights, choices, uses and disclosures).

-Booklet Version – This version is set up as as booklet that is folded and stapled.
+Booklet Version – This version is set up as booklet that is folded and stapled.
 Consumers liked this version because it was approachable, easy to read, and portable.

-Full page version – This version uses similar design elements as the booklet but is configured to be print on a full page (8 ½” X 11” size).
+Full page version – This version uses similar design elements as the booklet but is configured to be printed on a full page (8 ½ X 11 size).
 If you like the design of the brochure but don’t want to print and assemble it, this version is a useful option.

-Layered Version – This version has a one page summary of key privacy rights, uses, and disclosures on the first page.
-Its configured to be printed on 8 ½” X 11” paper.
+Layered Version – This version has a one-page summary of key privacy rights, uses, and disclosures on the first page.
+It configured to be printed on 8 ½” X 11” paper.
 It was liked because they liked the quick and easy to read summary.

 Microsoft Word Version